Through the CDARS® service, American Federal provides your business with safe and easy access to multi-million-dollar protection on CD investments.1

 How does CDARS work?

-American Federal is a member of a special network.
+American Federal Bank is a member of a special network.
 When you business places a large deposit with us, we can place the funds into CDs issued by other banks in the CDARS Network in increments of less than the standard FDIC insurance maximum so that both principal and interest are eligible for FDIC protection.
-As a result, your business can receive coverage from many banks while working directly with just one you know and trust–American Federal.
+As a result, your business can receive coverage from many banks while working directly with just one you know and trust–American Federal Bank.

 With access to FDIC insurance, your business can reduce collateralization requirements.
 There also is no need to manually consolidate account statements or interest disbursements.
 In short, the benefits of one bank, one rate and one statement can reduce your administrative burdens, especially during tax and financial reporting seasons, providing your business with more time to focus on profit-generating activities.